Three Essential Ingredients for School Success

 Willingness to Learn

 Without willingness, each interaction becomes a power struggle instead of a learning opportunity.
-The School Family brings all children, especially the most difficult, to a place of willingness through a sense of belonging.
+The School Family brings all children and adults, especially the most difficult, to a place of willingness through a sense of belonging.

 Connection with others is the construct that literally wires the brain for impulse control.
-Disconnected children are disruptive and prone to aggressive or bullying behaviors.
+Disconnected children are disruptive and prone to aggressive, shutting down, or bullying behaviors.
 The School Family uses connection to encourage impulse control while teaching self-regulation skills in context.

 Our attentional system is sensitive to stress and becomes engaged with positive emotions.
 The School Family reduces stress while creating an atmosphere of caring, encouragement and meaningful contributions.

 FEATURED RESOURCE: Creating the School Family By Dr. Becky Bailey

 Discover how to bully-proof your classroom through emotional intelligence.
 Creating the School family will help you systematically create the positive school climate that is integral to academic success.
 Administrators and teachers alike will learn how to transform school culture using twelve classroom structures essential for creating inclusive, compassionate, bully-free learning environments.
 This fundamental shift in education and classroom management will help you step into a world where intrinsic motivation, helpfulness and connection govern your classroom.

 School Climate Impacts All Achievement